wp-plugins/newsletter-sign-up/readme.txt

 3. The "sign-up" checkbox in action @ Twenty Eleven

 == Changelog ==

+= 1.6.1 =
+* Fixed notice on frontend when e-mail field not filled in
+* Fixed provided values for First and Lastname field for MailChimp when using both.

 = 1.6 =
 * Improvement: Huge backend changes.
 Everything is split up for increased maintainability.
 * Improvement: Better code documenting